How to Create a Spooky Halloween Apothecary Display for your Halloween Decor

-I’m on a roll with my Halloween decorations this year.
-I’ve already made my 15 minute Boo Pumpkins, my glam skulls, and my eerie Halloween wreath.
+I love a little spooky in my Halloween decorations.
+For example, I’ve made my 15 minute Boo Pumpkins, my glam skulls, and my eerie Halloween wreath.
 Today, I want to share my spooky Halloween apothecary display.
 I made a lot of it with some cool Martha Stewart Halloween craft supplies.
 I will show you how I made this metallic spider pumpkin and used Martha Stewart Halloween beverage labels on recycled jars for some frightful looking props.
+Here are some fun ideas.

 - Craft Pumpkin